ethereum/EIPs/EIPS/eip-1.md

 - Reference Implementation *(optional)* - An optional section that contains a reference/example implementation that people can use to assist in understanding or implementing this specification.
 This section may be omitted for all EIPs.
 - Security Considerations - All EIPs must contain a section that discusses the security implications/considerations relevant to the proposed change.
 Include information that might be important for security discussions, surfaces risks and can be used throughout the life-cycle of the proposal.
 E.g. include security-relevant design decisions, concerns, important discussions, implementation-specific guidance and pitfalls, an outline of threats and risks and how they are being addressed.
 EIP submissions missing the "Security Considerations" section will be rejected.
 An EIP cannot proceed to status "Final" without a Security Considerations discussion deemed sufficient by the reviewers.
 - Copyright Waiver - All EIPs must be in the public domain.
 The copyright waiver MUST link to the license file and use the following wording: `Copyright and related rights waived via [CC0](../LICENSE.md).`
+- Patent Waiver *(optional)* - A patent waiver is mandatory should the authors know (or suspect) that the proposal may infringe on any patents.
+The waiver must be granted from the patent holder (or a sublicensee), be perpetual and irrevocable, and allow unrestricted implementation of the standard.
+Draft proposals may omit the patent waiver.

 ## EIP Formats and Templates